is a company that develops charging and storage systems for energy.

 The significant thing in all attempts to take advantage of the energy of aluminum is that no one has been able to solve the recharging in other than mechanical ways (by replacing the used aluminum plate with a new one).
 When the right solution has not been found, the consequences have been such as sediment of aluminum hydroxide, too much resistance, corrosion problems, etc.

 Manufacturers of electric car batteries have become increasingly better at squeezing more and more energy content per kilo of battery packs.
 The measure is called energy density and is measured in watt hours per kilo.
 Higher energy density means lighter cars and thus longer range, alternatively that you can hold more kilowatt hours in the same car.
+It is and will be a constant development.

 Read more in the article Energy density in electric car batteries - how it has developed (nyteknik.se)